 BBC: Tachograph Tampering Report

-This week, the BBC reported that Britain’s main road regulator found more than 440 lorries that crossed into the UK had manipulated tachographs.
+The BBC have reported that Britain’s main road regulator found more than 440 lorries that crossed into the UK had manipulated tachographs.

 In addition, the Driver and Vehicle Standards Agency (DVSA) estimates that another 400 drivers were cheating the system, using ‘interrupter’ technology which switched off their tachographs.
 But unfortunately, they weren’t able to prove this conclusively.
 This figure was reached during 223,000 roadside checks performed between April 2016 and March 2017.